 Except as addressed below, this policy applies to all complaints or grievances from students or parents.
-Board Policies may be accessed at www.houstonisd.org/BoardPolicy.
+Board Policies may be accessed via the HISD Web site or at www.tasb.org/policy/pol/private/101912/.
 Additionally, Board Policies are available through the school office.

-Complaints alleging certain forms of harassment shall be processed in accordance with Board Policy FFH
+Complaints alleging certain forms of harassment shall be processed in accordance with Board Policy FFH.